• Skip to primary navigation

 Instructions

-• In a small bowl, sprinkle yeast over milk, then stir to combine.
-Allow to sit until the yeast is frothy, 5-10 minutes.
+• In a small bowl, sprinkle the yeast over the lukewarm milk, then stir briefly to combine.
+Allow to sit at room temperature until the yeast is frothy, 5-10 minutes.

-• Place poffertjes pan over medium heat and brush each of the cavities with melted butter.
+• Place the poffertjes pan over medium low heat and brush each of the cavities with melted butter.

-• Serve immediately with butter and powdered sugar or syrup.
+• Serve immediately while still warm with butter and powdered sugar.

 • Facebook